mlisovyi/total_recore_part1/README.md

 The setup of the competition is really nice, as it allows to build real-life like pipeline instead of a hacky irreproducable notebook.

+## Installation

+1. Sign up to the [competionion](https://unearthed.solutions/u/competitions/100/description)
+2. Create locally a virtual environment based on python 3.7 (the version mentioned on the unearther webpage at the moment of the competition).
+3. Install the required packages from `requirements.txt` as well as the [unearthed CLI tool](https://unearthed.solutions/u/docs/getting-started).
+I have used `unearthed-cli 0.1.3`.
+4. Install docker and any further dependencies listed on the Unearthed getting-started web page.
+5. The solution has been developed using VSCode and there is a basic environmental setup provided to get thing going, so you are adviced to do the same.
+6. Download the data from the challenge webpage and put it into `data/public/public.csv.gz`.

 ## Short summary

+-

 # Challenge Template